 Key 4 – Share and train for the plan

-By following these 4 keys to creating a faith based emergency operations plan your worshipers will feel more at ease and therefore closer to the message they need to hear while at your facility.
+By following these 4 keys to creating a faith-based emergency operations plan your worshippers will feel more at ease and therefore closer to the message they need to hear while at your facility.